karatelabs/karate/README.md

 .... | [Java API](#java-api) | [Schema Validation](#schema-validation) | [Karate vs REST-assured](#comparison-with-rest-assured) | [Cucumber vs Karate](#cucumber-vs-karate)

 # Features
-* Java knowledge is not required and even non-programmers can write tests.
+* Java knowledge is not required and even non-programmers can write tests
-* Scripts are plain-text files and require no compilation step or IDE
+* Scripts are plain-text files, require no compilation step or IDE, and teams can collaborate using standard version-control / Git
 * Based on the popular Cucumber / Gherkin standard, and [IDE support](#running-in-eclipse-or-intellij) and syntax-coloring options exist
 * Syntax 'natively' supports JSON and XML - including [JsonPath](#set) and [XPath](#xpath-functions) expressions
 * Eliminate the need for 'POJO's or 'helper code' to represent payloads and HTTP end-points, and [dramatically reduce the lines of code](https://twitter.com/KarateDSL/status/873035687817117696) needed for a test